 The nonempty command output indicates that large page support is present, but the zero values indicate that no pages are configured for use.

-configure it for use by MySQL using the following commands.
+enabled, configure it for use by MySQL using the following

-starts.
-The commands should execute early in the boot sequence,
+should execute early in the boot sequence, before the MySQL

-before the MySQL server starts.
-Be sure to change the allocation
+server starts.
+Be sure to change the allocation numbers and

 # Set the number of pages to be used. # Each page is normally 2MB, so a value of 20 = 40MB. # This command actually allocates memory, so this much # memory must be available. echo 20 > /proc/sys/vm/nr_hugepages # Set the group number that is permitted to access this # memory (102 in this case).
 The mysql user must be a # member of this group. echo 102 > /proc/sys/vm/hugetlb_shm_group # Increase the amount of shmem permitted per segment # (12G in this case). echo 1560281088 > /proc/sys/kernel/shmmax # Increase total amount of shared memory.
 The value # is the number of pages.
 At 4KB/page, 4194304 = 16GB. echo 4194304 > /proc/sys/kernel/shmall